cyrusjetson/Connecting-DB2-Flask/README.md

   ## For SSL Certificate
-  properties in query page , download certificate, paste in same folder of app.py
+  Visit properties in query page, download the SSL certificate, paste in same folder of app.py